Elisha School – Silverstreet, South Carolina

 South Carolina | SC Picture Project | Newberry County Photos | Elisha School

-Following the Civil War, South Carolina attempted to establish various schools for the children of former slaves.
-These were often called freedmen’s schools.
-A notice from the September 11, 1867, edition of the Newberry Journal advertised a Legislative Act to establish a freedmen’s school in Newberry at the next state legislative meeting.
-However, the legislature did not reconvene that year, as political chaos was prevalent during this early period of Reconstruction.
+Following the Civil War, various schools were established for the children of former slaves with the help of the Freedman’s Bureau, a federal agency formed to assist African-Americans.
+These schools were called Freedmen’s Schools.
+A notice from the September 11, 1867, edition of the Newberry Journal advertised a Legislative Act to establish a Freedmen’s School in Newberry at the next state legislative meeting.
+However, the legislature did not reconvene that year, due to political chaos during this early period of Reconstruction.

-Yet freedmen’s schools were in place in Newberry by the following year.
-Records indicate that thirteen teachers – two of whom were white – were hired to teach the black students of Newberry County between 1868 and 1870.
+Nonetheless, Freedmen’s Schools were in place in Newberry by the following year.
+Records indicate that 13 teachers – two of whom were white – were hired to teach the black students of Newberry County between 1868 and 1870.
 In contrast, 58 teachers were hired to teach white students.
-Early records show that Elisha School, a freedmen’s school in the Newberry community of Silverstreet, was operating by 1868.
+Early records show that an Elisha Church School, a free school in the Newberry community of Silverstreet, was operating by 1869.

 The South Carolina Picture Project thanks Jim Jenkins for the above photos and much of the information.